sueszli/oneTabScraper/README.md

 ## How it works
 By only using a single fetch via a proxy.

-I initially wanted to test whether I could make a lightweight webscraper that only works with vanilla javascript in your browser but I totally forgot about CORS.
+I initially wanted to test whether I could make a lightweight webscraper that only works with vanilla javascript in your browser but I totally forgot about CORS.\

-Here I'm using the CORS-Anywhere-reverse-Proxy to bypass it, but it requires you to opt-in before usage first, so take a look at [the proxy-server repository](https://github.com/Rob--W/cors-anywhere) used in this project.
+Here I'm using the [CORS-Anywhere-reverse-Proxy](https://github.com/Rob--W/cors-anywhere) to bypass it.

 And heres the fetch: